Ismailia: Education

-Schools

 Ismailia has several public and private schools.
-They face the same educational problems that schools all around Egypt face.
-Private tutoring is widely accessible and is almost an unofficial requirement for all students.
-Two international schools, Manar Language School and Educational Language Complex School (E.L.C) offer American Diploma and IGCSE teaching systems.

-Universities

 Ismailia is the home of the Suez Canal University, established in 1976 with the help of the Chinese Government to serve the region of Suez Canal and Sinai.
 Suez Canal University now is one of the fastest growing educational institutions in Egypt with many students studying abroad.

 Culture and recreation

 Arts and festivals

 Ismailia hosts two important festivals each year.
 The first is the International Film Festival for Documentaries and Shorts that is held in June.
 In June 2014, the 17th consecutive festival was organized.
 The second is the Ismailia International Folklore Arts Festival that is held in September.
 In this festival folkloric troupes from all around the globe meet in Ismailia, where they perform folkloric dances representing the culture of their countries.

-Archaeological Museum

-A major attraction is the Ismailia Museum which was built in 1932.
-Visitors will find a variety of significant archaeological finds especially from sites in the Ismailia governorate such as Tell el-Maskhuta, from North Sinai, and from Upper Egypt.